 Other exceptions.
-This exclusion does not apply to unrelated debt-financed income (discussed under Income From Debt-Financed Property, later) or to rents received from a controlled corporation (discussed under Income From Controlled Corporations, later).
+This exclusion does not apply to unrelated debt-financed income (discussed under Income From Debt-Financed Property, later), or to interest, annuities, royalties and rents received from a controlled corporation (discussed under Income From Controlled Organizations, later), investment income (dividends, interest, rents, etc.) received by organizations described in sections 501(c)(7), 501(c)(9), 501(c)(17), and 501(c)(20).
+See Special Rules for Social Clubs, VEBAs, SUBs, and GLSOs, discussed later for more information.